Progressive Discipline

 The Dispute Resolution Process is available to employees, who are outside their orientation period, if they wish to dispute a written warning or higher-level action that was taken under the Progressive Discipline Policy.

-This policy in not intended to apply to statements or actions protected under Section 7 of the National Labor Relations Act.
-(NLRA)
+This policy is not intended to apply to statements or actions protected under Section 7 of the National Labor Relations Act.

 CONSEQUENCES OF NON-COMPLIANCE